 How far apart to plant hazelnut trees–

 Plant hazels about 20 feet apart.
 (At least 15 feet but no further than 50 feet.)
+Cross-pollination is essential for nut production, so planting at least two compatible varieties is recommended.
+Hazelnuts are wind-pollinated, so planting trees within 50 feet of each other is recommended.

-How to plant hazelnut trees
+How to plant hazelnut trees:

 Dig the hole deep generously, making sure it is about twice as deep as the size of the root ball (the root ball is about the size of the container the plant is in).
 Keep the soil you remove digging easily accessible for refilling the hole.